hxyin/genai_proj_rag/README.md

    Replace `path/to/your/auth.json` with the actual path to your JSON file.

 ### Step 3: Run the Evaluation
-1. Open `llm_result_evaluation.ipynb` in a Jupyter Notebook environment.
+1. Open `./llm_evaluation/llm_result_evaluation.ipynb` in a Jupyter Notebook environment.
 2. Execute the notebook cells sequentially.
 The notebook will automatically load and use the supporting files in the directory.
 3. The evaluation results, including metrics and comparisons, will be generated within the notebook.
+4. Open and execute `retrieval_evalulation.ipynb` in a Jupyter Notebook environment to run and test the three different retrieval strategies and generate the corresponding results.

 ### Custom Metrics
 The evaluation framework introduces enhancements to key metrics, including: